GoComputing/pynk/docs/_sources/index.rst.txt

 | `Sofle <https://github.com/GoComputing/SofleKeyboard>`_       | nRFsofle     | Under development   |
 +---------------------------------------------------------------+--------------+---------------------+

-If you find your keyboard in the below list, you can make use of the configuration file from the `configs` folder, so it would even easier to setup your keyboard.
+If you find your keyboard in the above list, you can make use of the configuration file from the `configs` folder, so it would even easier to setup your keyboard.
 If you cannot find your keyboard, consider contributing to this firmware adding support to your keyboard.
 To do so, refer to :ref:`add-keyboard`.

 Full table of contents